sriram-boddeda/Facial-Expression-Recognition/README.md

 # Facial-Expression-Recognition

-This project provides a small Tkinter based interface for performing facial expression classification on both images and live video.
+This project provides a small PyQt5 based interface for performing facial expression classification on both images and live video.
 It relies on a pre-trained convolutional neural network and OpenCV for face detection.

 ## Installation